 Digital Library FAQ

-For now, the only way to search is by using the general website search box in the upper right hand corner of the page.
-This searches all Digital Library content and all of the other website content.
-This search uses a Google Search Appliance, so if you're familiar with doing advanced searches in Google, those tricks will work on our site as well.
-We are working on creating a search specifically for our online books.
+You can search the Digital Library using the general website search box in the upper right hand corner of the page.
+Search results will include both Digital Library content and all of the other website content.
+You can use the facets (checkboxes) on the left side of the search results page to refine your results and limit them to specific content types - like book or image - as well as limit to specific subjects, dates, or authors.
+If you're familiar with doing advanced searches in Google, those tricks will work on our site as well.

 Please see our Copyright and Permissions page for more information about copyright terms used on the site, take-down requests, and obtaining very high resolution images for reuse.

 The Smithsonian Libraries has been scanning books and making them available online since 1997 but it wasn't until 2007, when we began digitizing for the Biodiversity Heritage Library (BHL), that we transitioned to "mass" scanning.
-Since then, we have digitized over 23,000 items containing over 9 million pages for the BHL from our collections in zoology, botany, agriculture, paleozoology and paleobotany, along with some history, anthropology, horticulture, and geology titles.
+Since then, we have digitized over 25,000 items containing nearly 10 million pages for the BHL from our collections in zoology, botany, agriculture, paleozoology and paleobotany, along with some history, anthropology, horticulture, and geology titles.

-In 2010 we began a project to similarly digitize titles in our Art, History and Technology collections.
-This project was named the Cultural Heritage Library (CHL) as a counterpoint to the BHL.
-These titles can be found in our Digital Library.
-As of 2016, more than 7,000 items with nearly 2.5 million pages are available, including rare titles in the history of science, African exploration, automotive and railway history, and art and design.
+In 2010 we began to systematically digitize titles in our Art, History, and Technology collections.
+These titles can be found in the Digital Library Books Online section of this website.
+As of 2017, more than 8,000 items with over 2 million pages are available on our website, including rare titles in the history of science, African exploration, automotive and railway history, and art and design.
+Books are browseable by subject, author, and have been grouped into topic collections.

-All of the books in the Digital Library are available for download as PDFs and epubs, as are their individual page images and plain text (uncorrected OCR.)
+All of the books in the Digital Library are available for download as PDFs and epubs, which can be read on many dedicated ebook readers.
+You can also download individual page images and plain text (uncorrected OCR.)
+Daisy files are available from the Internet Archive, but because they are automatically generated, may not always be the best option for blind readers.

 Follow the links on each book's page (under the book viewer) to download the book as a PDF, ePub, or zipped file containing all the page images in JPEG2000 format.